-- Entities specified in SAVE statements (see "SAVE Statement" on page 166) - Entities initially defined in a DATA or explicit specification statement that have not been redefined - Entities in blank common - Entities in named common that appear in the subprogram and appear in at least one other program unit that is referring to the subprogram either directly or indirectly
+- Entities specified in SAVE statements (see "SAVE Statement" on page 168) - Entities in blank common. - Initially defined entities that have neither been redefined nor become undefined. - Entities in named common blocks that appear in the subprogram and appear in at least one other program unit that is referring, either directly or indirectly, to that subprogram.
+The entities in a named common block may become undefined by execution of a RETURN or END statement in another program unit.